 After settling matters in the East, in 62 BCE he returned to Rome, where he triumphed.
 However, the Senate, fearing the increasing authority of Pompey, refused to approve his orders in the East and give land to veterans.

 Thus in 60 BCE Pompey entered into an agreement with Crassus and Caesar, creating an informal First Triumvirate, providing all three with real power over the state, which allowed Pompey to force his demands.
 In 56 BCE the triumvirs renewed the agreement in Lucca, and Pompey received the governorship in Hispania.

-According to some sources, Caesar was supposed to mourn his rival and pay his corpses great respect, and put a kiss on his forehead.
+According to some sources, Caesar was supposed to mourn his rival and pay his corpse great respect and put a kiss on his forehead.